shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 		Note edge direction (gradient direction) is always perpendicular to edge.
 	5. apply hysterisis threshold
 		* uses dual threshold - high and low
-		* >high -> edge, <low -> no edge, between high-low -> if connected to an edge point then edge else not
+		*  <low -> no edge, >high -> edge, between high-low -> if connected to an edge point then edge else not

 **4. Interest Point Detection**
+* 3 main components with local features- 1.
+Detection 2.
+Description 3.
+Matching
+	* Detection : we want to find same points in the two images independently.
+	* Description : we want to be able to describe each point in order to reliably determine which point goes with which
+	* Matching : we want to match the corresponding points
+* interest point has a very expressive texture.
+The point at which the direction of the boundary of an object changes abruptly.
+* a good interest point detector should detect all true kypoints with well localization and robust to noise.
+* corner is a key point which is unique, can be localized and robust to noise.
+Harris corner detector is used for detecting corners.

 **5. SIFT**